Table of Contents

 4.3 Digital transformation

-The digital transformation of a bank can be built upon the rich resource of total financial information of all banking consumers within a banking ecosystem (e.g. the EU).
-Banks that offer AISP/PISP services gain access into this rich repository of total financial information of its customers spread across multiple banks, obtaining a much deeper understanding of its customer base than was possible before.
+The digital transformation of a bank can be built upon the rich resource of consolidated financial information of all banking consumers within a banking ecosystem (e.g. the EU).
+Banks that offer AISP/PISP services gain access into this rich repository of consolidated financial information of its customers spread across multiple banks, obtaining a much deeper understanding of its customer base than was possible before.
 Additionally, such a bank also receives consolidated financial data about its non-customers, thereby gaining valuable insights into market segments that the bank can eventually tap into and expand its portfolio.

 Apart from gaining deeper insights into the bank’s customers and noncustomers, the repository of customer financial data enables a bank to provide new products and services that will translate into new revenue streams for the respective bank.
+Refer to our whitepaper to learn how you can modernize existing legacy technology to adapt to open banking and digital banking needs.

 4.4 Customer-centric services